MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 **Disclaimer**

-© MEF Forum 2025.
+© Mplify Alliance 2025.
 All Rights Reserved.

 The information in this publication is freely available for reproduction and use by any recipient and is believed to be accurate as of its publication date.
-Such information is subject to change without notice and MEF Forum (MEF) is not responsible for any errors.
-MEF does not assume responsibility to update or correct any information in this publication.
-No representation or warranty, expressed or implied, is made by MEF concerning the completeness, accuracy, or applicability of any information contained herein and no liability of any kind shall be assumed by MEF as a result of reliance upon such information.
+Such information is subject to change without notice and Mplify Alliance (Mplify) is not responsible for any errors.
+Mplify does not assume responsibility to update or correct any information in this publication.
+No representation or warranty, expressed or implied, is made by Mplify concerning the completeness, accuracy, or applicability of any information contained herein and no liability of any kind shall be assumed by Mplift as a result of reliance upon such information.

 The information contained herein is intended to be used without modification by the recipient or user of this document.
-MEF is not responsible or liable for any modifications to this document made by any other party.
+Mplify is not responsible or liable for any modifications to this document made by any other party.

 The receipt or any use of this document or its contents does not in any way create, by implication or otherwise:

-- (a) any express or implied license or right to or under any patent, copyright, trademark or trade secret rights held or claimed by any MEF member which are or may be associated with the ideas, techniques, concepts or expressions contained herein; nor
+- (a) any express or implied license or right to or under any patent, copyright, trademark or trade secret rights held or claimed by any Mplify member which are or may be associated with the ideas, techniques, concepts or expressions contained herein; nor

-- (b) any warranty or representation that any MEF member will announce any product(s) and/or service(s) related thereto, or if such announcements are made, that such announced product(s) and/or service(s) embody any or all of the ideas, technologies, or concepts contained herein; nor
+- (b) any warranty or representation that any Mplify member will announce any product(s) and/or service(s) related thereto, or if such announcements are made, that such announced product(s) and/or service(s) embody any or all of the ideas, technologies, or concepts contained herein; nor

-- (c) any form of relationship between any MEF member and the recipient or user of this document.
+- (c) any form of relationship between any Mplify member and the recipient or user of this document.

-Implementation or use of specific MEF standards, specifications or recommendations will be voluntary, and no Member shall be obliged to implement them by virtue of participation in MEF Forum.
-MEF is a non-profit international organization to enable the development and worldwide adoption of agile, assured and orchestrated network services.
-MEF does not, expressly or otherwise, endorse or promote any specific products or services.
+Implementation or use of specific Mplify standards, specifications or recommendations will be voluntary, and no Member shall be obliged to implement them by virtue of participation in Mplify Alliance.
+Mplify is a non-profit international organization to enable the development and worldwide adoption of agile, assured and orchestrated network services.
+Mplify does not, expressly or otherwise, endorse or promote any specific products or services.

 **Copyright**

-© MEF Forum 2025.
-Any reproduction of this document, or any portion thereof, shall contain the following statement: "Reproduced with permission of MEF Forum."
+© Mplify Alliance 2025.
+Any reproduction of this document, or any portion thereof, shall contain the following statement: "Reproduced with permission of Mplify Alliance."
 No user of this document is authorized to modify any of the information contained herein.

 <div class="page"/>

 **Table of Contents**

 <!-- code_chunk_output -->

 - [List of Contributing Members](#list-of-contributing-members)
 - [1.
 Abstract](#1-abstract)
 - [2.
 Terminology and Abbreviations](#2-terminology-and-abbreviations)